At any point in a child’s school career, they might require an extra helping hand.

-The Learning Support Department offers one-to-one support and small group work for all children from Nursery to Year 8.
-These individually designed programmes focus on developing pupils’ strengths and supporting their weaker areas.
+The experienced and fully qualified Learning Support team, includes a speech and language therapist.
+The team works with current thinking, to support all pupils’ needs, allowing them to flourish and reach their potential.
+The team offers one-to-one support and small group work to pupils from Nursery to Year 8, using individually designed programmes which focus on expanding pupils’ strengths and supporting their developing areas.

 The primary source of enrichment at St Francis is delivered by providing a rich range of opportunities for pupils to find their strengths and develop their character, self-belief and confidence.
 We firmly believe that by inspiring the pupils, facilitating their learning, keeping the pupil at the centre, encouraging the pupils to think for themselves and to set goals and evaluate their own learning, we are providing the framework for pupils to maximize their potential.
 This potential may be across the board or may be in highly defined areas.
 Quality tutoring, setting high expectations, monitoring, assessment for learning and standardized testing enable us to support and track our pupils so that they can find themselves.